RICS Data Standard

 How can we ensure we don't miss out on these opportunities to improve productivity and innovation?

 How do you manage your data?

-The problem is that much of the existing data on real estate from land itself, through planning, construction, sales, leasing, letting, occupation, maintenance to end of life, is still held in fundamentally paper form albeit available in pdf format or as scans of original documents.
-Where data are held in more formal, structured databases or as Excel spreadsheets, a lack of common data standards and data models still makes sharing data within organisations and across the broader marketplace problematic.
+The problem is that much of the existing data on real estate from land itself, through planning, construction, sales, leasing, letting, occupation, maintenance to end of life, is still held in fundamentally paper form, albeit available in PDF format or as scans of original documents.
+Where data is held in more formal, structured databases or as Excel spreadsheets, a lack of common data standards and data models still makes sharing data within organisations and across the broader marketplace problematic.

 This is a problem because data as we understand it today – continually forming in real time, and in gigantic quantities – can only really reach its true potential if it is shared, facilitating collaboration and fluid decision making to best serve the needs of our clients.

 Take the construction industry for example.
 Without data being available and shared in a common format, the ability to carry out meaningful benchmarking across global construction and infrastructure projects is very limited.

 The benefits of sharing data can be seen across the sector, allowing market transparency, improved productivity and insights to share with our clients to win business and positively impact the built and natural environments around us.